Last Updated on January 17, 2023 by Pinpoint 250

 This is another way to get started without buying any equipment.
 It’s a long process, and it takes more work.
 The oven temperature needs to be between 475oF and 500oF.
 You may need to make adjustments as you experiment.

 The beans are placed on a baking tray.
-You should only roast between ⅓ pound and ½ pound of beans at any one time.
+You should only roast between ⅓ pound and ½ pound of beans at any time.
 You want all the beans to be in an even layer and no more than one bean deep.
 This method takes anywhere from 10-17 minutes to roast.
 You’ll need to move the beans around occasionally.

 The easiest way is to use a purpose-built coffee roaster for home use.
 This will take all the guesswork out of roasting coffee beans.
 You can pick up a roasting machine for under $100.
 For instance, the Coffee Roaster Machine for Home Use, 800g Capacity Electric Coffee Bean Roaster.

-Roasting your own coffee beans successfully won’t happen overnight.
+Roasting your coffee beans successfully won’t happen overnight.
 It will take time, but eventually, it will become a passion.
 You’ll enjoy experimenting with different blends and different types of roasts to find your perfect combination.